oddkraken/orange-sea/README.md

     * Shadow grows, evil music plays, camera fades out
 * New Title??
     * "The Aeronaut" / "The Aeronaut's Journey" - aeronaut.oddkraken.com / aeronaut.mtk4000.com
-* Boss music
 * Angler Fish?
 * Does fish fall while off screen? look into that.
 * Trim silence in thunder mp3
-* Let 3 balloons get by before dying
-    * "A servant has eluded me!
-The Shadow grows stronger."
-    * bad balloon flashes red if x < ~200
-    * Shadow gets larger (no longer a function of balloon.x)
-    * Loss animation that explains what happens
 * New music - 3/4 time?
 Accordion / bagpipe / violin - idk

 ## Issues